gamerboy256/SuperLuigiLandWiiSpecial/README.md

 - The direction coins spin in is reversed
 - "World" on level preview screen and pause menu changed to "Special" in all languages
 - Liquid fog now appears over Layer 0
+- Names for some music files have changed (more changes to make in the future)

 ## Source Code Public Release